ocean-next/EUROSEA/nadir_alongtrack.md

     - sossheig_np (Sea Surface Height at nearest model grid point )

 * _Data:_
+Sampling of the model SSH along the satellite tracks of :
-  - Pseudo-SENTINEL3A
+  - SENTINEL3A
     - From 2016-07-01 to 2016-12-31.
     - From 2017-01-01 to 2017-06-30.
-  - Pseudo-SARAL (!! _Drifting Phase_ !!)
+  - SARAL (!! _Drifting Phase_ !!)
     - From 2016-07-01 to 2016-12-31
     - From 2017-01-01 to 2017-06-30.
-  - Pseudo-ENVISAT
+  - ENVISAT
     - From 2010-07-01 to 2010-12-31.
     - From 2011-01-01 to 2011-06-30.